 Before consuming, cassava must be peeled, cut, and cooked.
 Due to its hard outer skin, yuca must be peeled with a knife rather than a vegetable peeler.

-Before peeling, wash the cassava and cut its ends.
-Peeling cassava is easier when it’s in pieces; therefore, cut it in 3-4 equal pieces.
+Before peeling, wash the root and cut its ends.
+Peeling yuca is easier when it’s in pieces; therefore, cut it in 3-4 equal pieces.
 Make it stand the root up on its end and slice vertically along the edges until you completely take off the skin.

 We can also consume it similar to mashed potatoes, combined with butter, roasted garlic, grated cheese, or topped with a drizzle of extra-virgin olive oil.

-Cassava flatbread is a common Caribbean cassava recipe for casabe.
-It is also used in yuca con mojo – a Cuban cassava dish in garlic sauce.
+Cassava flatbread is a common Caribbean cassava recipe for Casabe.
+It is also used in Yuca Con Mojo – a Cuban yuca dish in garlic sauce.